mazwat/mazwat.github.io/uml-ws.md

 ### 3. ACTIVITY Diagram for  Tetris

- - Consider the flow of bricks
+ - Consider the flow of differeny bricks
- - How decision are made
+ - How and why are decision are made
  - What are the start and end points of the activity

 ### 4. SEQUENCE Diagram of Guitar Hero